Customer Support Automation for Startups: The 2024 Playbook

 Over-Automating Early

 Automation should capture more signal, not less.
-Don't trade quality for quantity.Not Measuring
+Don't trade quality for quantity—a well-designed form beats a chatbot that can't understand context.

 The Founder's Support Stack

-Here's our recommended minimal stack for a startup:
+Here's the recommended minimal stack for a startup:

 Total: ~$25/month for intelligent support automation.